anijitsahu/ethereum-react-simple-tic-tac-toe-dapp/README.md

 ## Installation

-1. Clone the repository using `git clone https://github.com/anijitsahu/react-app-simple-chat-app.git` from `Git Bash / Command Prompt`
+1. Clone the repository using `git clone https://github.com/anijitsahu/truffle-react-simple-tic-tac-toe-dapp.git` from `Git Bash / Command Prompt`
-2. Navigate inside the directory by `cd react-app-simple-chat-app`
+2. Navigate inside the directory by `cd truffle-react-simple-tic-tac-toe-dapp`
 3. Install all the necessary dependecies by using `npm install`
 4. Generate the build by `npm run dev` <br/>
 5. Open another `Command Prompt` and Run it as Administrator (in Windows)  and navigate to the same directory `react-app-simple-chat-app`